 When we say the following, “Bigger budgets mean better results,” “It’s impossible to compete on backlinks and domain ratings,” and “SEO” doesn’t work,” does it feel like we’re pulling words out of your mouth?

-If you follow the conventional approach of executing the content marketing strategy for your FinTech organisation, you’re most likely to receive disappointing results.
+If you follow the conventional approach of executing your organization’s FinTech content marketing strategy, you’re most likely to receive disappointing results.

 Let’s bust these myths.

 Simply throwing more money across widespread channels like social media, pay-per-click advertising, influencer collaborations, and volume-driven type of content piece creation will get mixed results best.
 This is not the case if you execute content marketing with a buyer’s intention-driven approach.
 You can still be the David to the traditional Goliaths.

 #2 – Impossible to Compete on Backlinks and Domain Ratings

 Even if you’re going against financial services giants like Robinhood and Revolut, you can still compete on search engine result page (SERP) rankings.
 How?
 By producing blog posts content which builds expertise, authority and trustworthiness in Google parlance.
 You must create content that resonates with savvy buyers and addresses what they’re looking to resolve.
 This approach will require manual backlinking from authoritative destinations.
 Creating valuable content helps win these battles.